DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selector-options.md

 Use the `index` option when a function or CSS selector string that was used to initialize the selector returns more than one DOM node.
 Otherwise, this option will be ignored.

-You can also use the [textFilter](#optionstextfilter) option to select a node by its text content.
+You can also use the [text](#optionstext) option to select a node by its text content.

 For details, see [Initializers that Return Multiple Nodes](selectors.md#initializers-that-return-multiple-nodes).